 Interview With David Odom Taylorsville

 Mr. Odom stated that there are numerous events that serve to bring the Taylorsville community together.
-The Apple Festival is held on the third Saturday of October, and draws an estimated 35,000 attendees.
+The Apple Festival is held on the third Saturday of October and draws an estimated 35,000 attendees.
 The festival has over four hundred booths and includes rides, entertainment, and food.
-The festival was started in 1988 to honor the importance of apples to Alexander County, which is third in North Carolina Apple production.
+The festival was started in 1988 to honor the importance of apples to Alexander County, which is third in North Carolina's Apple production.
 Next comes the annual Christmas parade, which is sponsored by the Alexander County Government and is open to everyone.
-Saturday December 7, was the date for the 2020 Christmas parade, but unfortunately, it won't be happening this year.
-Instead there will be a virtual parade with family activities and entertainment.
+Saturday, December 7, was the date for the 2020 Christmas parade, but unfortunately, it won't be happening this year.
+Instead, there will be a virtual parade with family activities and entertainment.

 Taylorsville's Annual Apple Festival

 The town of Taylorsville is nestled between two major North Carolina cities, Winston-Salem and Charlotte.
-It lies just off of Highway 64 at the cross section of Highway 90 and Highway 16.
+It lies just off Highway 64 at the cross-section of Highway 90 and Highway 16.
 Driving into town we passed many commercial shops and restaurants crowded together.
-This gave the impression of a town influenced by financial gain instead of a town dedicated to its locals and the mom and pop shops that come with such a town.
+This gave the impression of a town influenced by financial gain instead of a town dedicated to its locals and the mom-and-pop shops that come with such a town.

-This festival has been around since 1988, which makes this year’s the 29th annual festival.
+This festival has been around since 1988, which makes this year’s 29th annual festival.
 Each year approximately 35,000 attendees pack the downtown streets lined with booths and food carts.
-Three stages are set up throughout the town also, featuring youth performers, gospel performers and more.
+Three stages are set up throughout the town also, featuring youth performers, gospel performers, and more.
 Crowds stand or seat themselves in front of these stages to enjoy the music with family and friends.
-A big grassy area houses the Kid’s Korner, which features blow up slides with lines of kids and a decent sized petting farm with goats, ponies and even a camel.
+A big grassy area houses the Kid’s Korner, which features blow-up slides with lines of kids and a decent-sized petting farm with goats, ponies, and even a camel.

 Our minds immediately went to the assignment we had in class where we had to write about a time we tried a new, weird food.
 Upon approaching the truck, we were greeted by a friendly young woman.
 “What’s a dapple?” we asked.